szabgab/slides/python/basic.md

 A function does something, an attribute just hold some value.
 More about this later.

-Specifially it has an attribute you can call `math.pi` with the value `3.141592653589793`.
+Specifically it has an attribute you can call `math.pi` with the value `3.141592653589793`.
 A much better proximation of PI.

 In the following solution we used that.
 {/aside}